rdowns2387/100-days-of-code/log.md

 **Today's Progress**: App is working, and even added in the percentage of meals cooked to date (out of the day of the year x 3).
 Spent lunch working out some styling, only half applied so far.

 **Thoughts:** Today was a bit of a rush day, but I'm glad I got something accomplished.
 I think finishing this project and moving on to something else will be re-invigorating.

+### Day 5: January 10, 2017

+**Today's Progress**: I think I'm ready to say done on this one.
+Still not animating exactly how I want it to, but it does work...
+Might come back to this in the future and add more features.
+Could be pretty cool

+**Thoughts:** Definitely needing to switch up projects.
+I think this turned out okay, but spanned on for to many days and I kind of lost interest.